 Since Palestine was a troublesome spot, Rome decided that they needed Roman governors to control the area.
-And these governors began to rule Israel about A.D.
-6. In A.D.
-26, history tells us that Pilate arrived on the scene.
-Pilate lasted till A.D.
+And history tells us that Pilate arrived on the scene.
+Pilate stayed in that area till A.D.
 35 when he was sent home.
 Some say he committed suicide on the way back, or was killed by the Romans.

 Pilate's reign in Israel just didn't start on the right foot.
-In his first visit to Jerusalem, he came with all the soldiers, the banners, the flags, and the whole enchilada of all the Roman arrogance and set them up in the Jewish temple.
-On all the Roman banners there was a sculptured image of the emperor.
-As many of you know, the Roman emperor was not only the ruler, but he was also a god for the Romans in emperor worship.
+In his first visit to Jerusalem, he came with all the soldiers, the banners, the flags, and the whole enchilada of all the Roman conqueror arrogance and set them up in the Jewish temple.
+On all the Roman banners there was an embroidered image of the emperor.
+As many of you know, the Roman emperor was not only the ruler, but he was also a god of the Romans in their emperor worship.
 Those emperor images on their banners offended the Jews because the Jews were really staunch about the idea that they didn't want any other gods and idols, at least at this point in their history.